 The updated language of the bill is simple and clear and removes the burden of "knowingly".
 Road closures most times follow no travel advisories, which is the first warning for people to know the weather and roads are bad.
 Travel advisories and road closures are announced on social media and sent to traditional media as well.
-Closure points are established, and the road closures are posted to the 511 travel system.
-The NDDOT's travel information map is consistently updated to changing travel conditions and has a plethora of information for the traveling public.
-In addition, at the closure points, signs identify the road is closed and dynamic message boards are turned on prior to the closure point identifying the closure and the locations it is closed.
-Dynamic message boards in surrounding states are turned on identifying road closures in North Dakota as well, to notify the public traveling to North Dakota of the road conditions.
-Most of the time, we post a trooper at the road closure gates with their emergency lights activated.
+Closure points are well established in populated areas, and the road closures are posted to the 511 travel system.
+The NDDOT's travel information map is consistently updated to show changing travel and weather conditions, and has a plethora of information for the traveling public.
+In addition, at the closure points, signs identify the road is closed and dynamic message boards are turned on prior to the closure point identifying the closure and the locations the road is closed from and to.
+Dynamic message boards in surrounding states are turned on identifying the road closures in North Dakota as well, to notify the public traveling to North Dakota of the road conditions.
+Most times, we post a trooper at the road closure gates with their emergency lights activated.
 There is ample warning out there for people to "know" about the closure.